Vermont General Assembly: History

 Vermont had a unicameral legislature until 1836.
 It added a senate by constitutional amendment.
 Prior to 1915, the legislature opened its session in the fall.
 In 1915 it began opening in January.
 The legislature takes a break the week of Town Meeting Day in March.

+One Town, One Vote

+From 1777 to 1965, each city/town elected one representative to the Vermont House of Representatives, regardless of the population of the municipality.
+This changed with the U.S. Supreme Court's 1964 decree of "One Man, One Vote" in Reynolds v.
+Sims, which affected all state legislatures across the Union.